1ucky40nc3/pwa_ble_client_time_series_data/README.md

 - [deno]
 - [Docker] (with [Docker Compose])

+> [!NOTE]
+> In Chrome you may need to active the `Experimental Web Platform Features` flag to enable bluetooth (see [How to Enable Experimental Web Platform Features in Chrome Browser]).

 As an example we deploy the code from the [src](./src) directory to a [nginx] service in a [Docker Compose] environment.
 You can start the [Docker Compose] with the following command:

 ```bash